cowanrc/timeCardSimple/README.md

 ## Tests

-To run tests, run this command in your terminal in the directory
+To run tests, first make sure env variable "is_testing" is set to "true", then run this command in your terminal in the directory

 ```
 go test -v